Maximize Savings with Michigan R&D Tax Credit: A Comprehensive Guide

 A base amount for the credit is found by averaging annual qualified research expenses for the three preceding years.
 This base amount changes if you haven’t had any active qualified research expenses in the past three years.

-A credit rate is the overall amount that you take away from your tax liability.
+A credit rate is the overall amount that you deduct from your tax liability.
 Your credit rate will differ based on the size of the business.
-For businesses with more than 250 employees, the credit rate is 10%.
-This is capped at $2 million per year.
+For businesses with more than 250 employees, the credit rate is 10%, capped at $2 million per year.
 For businesses with less than 250 employees, it is capped at $250,000 per year, but the credit rate is 15%.

-An additional 3% is available on expenses up to your already calculated base amount.
+Up to your calculated base amount, an additional 3% is available on expenses.
 There is also an extra 5% credit for collaboration with a Michigan research university, making the possibility of partnerships more profitable for businesses.

 Carryforward & Refundability of the Michigan R&D Tax Credit

-Michigan does not have a carryforward provision, which is important to remember if you have unused research tax credits.
-Businesses have to use the credit in the year that it was earned, meaning that you should be aiming to claim as much as you can to keep from losing these credits.
+Michigan does not have a carryforward provision, which is essential to remember if you have unused research tax credits.
+Businesses have to use the credit in the year it was earned, meaning that you should aim to claim as much as you can to keep from losing these credits.

 However, the credit is refundable if that year’s program caps are not reached, which can provide immediate cash savings to businesses that need them.
-Refunds do require heavy investment into research and development in the long term.
+However, refunds require heavy investment in long-term research and development.

 Michigan Qualifying Research Expenditures